 We account for income tax exposures as required under ASC 740, Income Taxes.
 We are subject to income taxes in the U.S., Canada, the U.K., Brazil, Spain, Germany, and other emerging markets around the world.
 In arriving at a provision of income taxes, we first calculate taxes payable in accordance with the prevailing tax laws in the jurisdictions in which we operate.
 Then we analyze the timing differences between the financial reporting and tax basis of our assets and liabilities, such as various accruals, depreciation and amortization.
 The tax effects of the timing difference are presented as deferred tax assets and liabilities in the consolidated balance sheets.
-We assess the probability that the deferred tax assets will be realized based on our ability to generate future taxable income.
-In the event that it is more likely than not, the full benefit would not be realized from deferred tax assets, we record a valuation allowance to reduce the carrying value of the deferred tax assets to the amount expected to be realized.
-As of July 31, 2017, we have \$6.5 million of valuation allowance arising from both our U.S. and International operations.
+We consider the need to maintain a valuation allowance on deferred tax assets based on management's assessment of whether it is more likely than not that we would realize those deferred tax assets based on future reversals of existing taxable temporary differences and the ability to generate sufficient taxable income within the carryforward period available under the applicable tax law.
+As of July 31, 2019, we have \$8.6 million of valuation allowance arising from both our U.S. and International operations.
 To the extent we establish a valuation allowance or change the amount of valuation allowance in a period, we reflect the change with a corresponding increase or decrease in our income tax provision in the consolidated statements of income.